 \subsection{Long-term Memory}

-We compare our method with Context-as-Memory (C-a-M)~\cite{yu2025context}, VMem~\cite{li2025vmem} and Video World Model (VWM)~\cite{wu2025video} under two evaluation protocols, following previous method~\cite{yu2025context}. \begin{itemize}[leftmargin=*] \item {\bfseries Memory Initialization.} For each 801-frame video, we utilize the previous consecutive 480 frames as historical frames to predict the following 321 frames.
-We exclude videos from RealEstate10K~\cite{zhou2018stereo} for their short durations.
+We compare our method with C-a-M~\cite{yu2025context}, VMem~\cite{li2025vmem} and VWM~\cite{wu2025video} under two evaluation protocols, following previous methods~\cite{yu2025context}. \begin{itemize}[leftmargin=*] \item {\bfseries Memory Initialization.} For each 801-frame video, we utilize the previous consecutive 480 frames as historical frames to predict the following 321 frames.
+Notably, we exclude the videos from RealEstate10K~\cite{zhou2018stereo} for their short durations.
 The quality of the 321 generated frames is assessed through direct comparison with the ground truths. \item {\bfseries Cycle Trajectory.} Given the initial frame and a text prompt as conditions, we generate a long-term video that adheres to the cycle camera trajectory by making the camera return to the starting point along the same path in reverse order.
 For visual quality metrics, we evaluate whether newly generated frames match historical temporally symmetric generated frames. \end{itemize}

 As shown in Tab.~\ref{tab:mem}, our {\ourMethod} achieves the best performance under both evaluation settings, exhibiting significant improvements across all evaluation metrics.
 Qualitative comparisons are provided in Fig.~\ref{fig:main_experiment} and Fig.~\ref{fig:supp_experiment}.
 Implicit methods, such as C-a-M and VMem, lacking a token-level explicit correspondence prior, struggle to adhere faithfully to the camera trajectory and sometimes fail to preserve long-term geometry (Fig.~\ref{fig:main_experiment}, left).
 Although VWM also demonstrates promising camera-controllability, it relies on TSDF fusion for aggregating multi-frame point clouds, leading to inflexibility for unbounded scenes (Fig.~\ref{fig:main_experiment}, left) or fine-grained structures (Fig.~\ref{fig:main_experiment}, right; Fig.~\ref{fig:supp_experiment}, right).
-In contrast, our method generates high-fidelity videos across both gaming and realistic scenarios with 2.4 seconds per frame on an A100 GPU, while achieving precise camera controllability and long-term scene consistency, thanks to our proposed time-aware PE warping and the efficient dual-stream video diffusion model.
+In contrast, our method generates high-fidelity videos across both gaming and realistic scenarios, while achieving precise camera controllability and long-term scene consistency.
 We also provide more visual results in Fig.~\ref{fig:supp_vis}, which demonstrates the effectiveness of our proposed method on long-term scene-consistent world generation.